ugr-sail/sinergym/docs/source/pages/output.rst

-Recording is managed by an instance of the class ``CSVLogger`` which is present as a wrapper attribute and is called in each timestep and in the end of a episode:
+Recording is managed by an instance of the class ``CSVLogger`` which is present as a wrapper attribute and is called in each timestep and in the end of a episode.

 .. note:: Normalized observation methods are only used when environment is
           wrapped with normalization previously.